lorenzsp/StandardSirensVSQuasars/README.md

     execute: python evidence_generation.py
     output: EvidenceData_BayesPlot.h5
     where each column contains the samples of the Bayes factor realizations, and the column number corresponds to the number of standard sirens

+- LISA_vs_Quasars.nb
+    Mathematica notebook used to construct catalogues of LISA MBHB Standard Sirens and to investigate the constraints on Hubble parameter and matter density

 ## Contact